 The Red-footed Booby is a large seabird of the Sulidae family, easily distinguished by its bright red feet.
 These birds are strong and agile fliers but can be clumsy in takeoffs and landings.

-They live mostly in tropical areas and breed colonially on coastal islands all over the world.
+They live mostly in tropical areas and breed colonially on coastal islands worldwide.

 The species faces few threats from either nature or humans, however their population has decreased slightly due to disturbances near breeding sites.

-Despite this mild decline, they remain an incredibly common sight across many parts of the tropics - so much so that they have become symbolic with island life.
+Despite this mild decline, they remain an incredibly common sight across many parts of the tropics – so much so that they have become symbolic of island life.

 Phylum | Chordata |